 Checklist of documents for Study visa – Subclass 500:

 - You must lodge your visa application at least eight weeks prior to your course commencement date.
-The electronic application should be completed and all relevant supporting documentation uploaded.
+The electronic application should be completed and all relevant supporting documentation should be uploaded.

 - All non-English documents must be uploaded with your application and must be translated by a certified English translation company.